Maercusxch/eJPT_Notes/2_Assessment Methodologies/03_Enumeration.md

 ### SMTP Enumeration

 SMTP (Simple Mail Transfer Protocol) is a communication protocol that is used for the transmission of email.
 SMTP uses TCP port 25 by default.
-It is can also be configured to run on TCP port 465 and 587.
+It can also be configured to run on TCP port 465 and 587.

 ### Practical SMTP Enumeration